gardener/documentation/website/documentation/getting-started/observability/_index.md

 ![](./images/access-plutono.png)

-Completing this, you will see dashboards like the one below which offers an overview of the Kubernetes Control Plane availability.
+After logging into Plutono, you will see dashboards like the one below.
+The depicted dashboard, for example, offers an overview of the Kubernetes Control Plane availability.

 ![](./images/plutono.png)